soyebcodes/smart-queue-manager/README.md

 # Smart Appointment & Queue Manager

 A robust, premium-designed appointment scheduling and real-time waiting queue management system.
-Built with **Next.js 15**, **Supabase**, and **Tailwind CSS v4**, this application provides a seamless experience for both administrators and customers.
+Built with **Next.js 16**, **Supabase**, and **Tailwind CSS**, this application provides a seamless experience for both administrators and customers.

 ## ✨ Features